nautechsystems/nautilus_trader/docs/developer_guide/environment_setup.md

 - `redis`: Redis server
 - `pgadmin`: PgAdmin4 for database management and administration

-> **Note:** Please use this as development environment only.
+> **Note**: Please use this as development environment only.
 For production, use a proper and  more secure setup.

 After the services has been started, you must log in with `psql` cli to create `nautilus` Postgres database.
 To do that you can run, and type `POSTGRES_PASSWORD` from docker service setup